Babilinx/zoc/README.md

 You *can't* combine both, as it is useless and because it is harder to parse.

 ## Definitions
 In Zoc, mostly everything is defined by a definition.
 Definitions links to the next declared block.
-As the langage is strongly typed, they need a stack descriptor so the type checker know what to do.
+As the language is strongly typed, they need a stack descriptor so the type checker know what to do.

 Definitions are started by the `define` keyword followed by the name of it.
 The next seen stack descriptor is linked to the most recent definition.